bqworks/accordion-slider-lite/readme.txt

 == Changelog ==

 = 1.0.8 =
-* The lite version of Accordion Slider is released
+* release of the lite version